Giuseppe-Di-Nunzio/destination-onedrive/README.md

 # Onedrive Destination

 This is the repository for the Onedrive destination connector, written in Python.
+It enables you to copy data from any source to you OneDrive Business.
+OneDrive connector makes easy to integrate enterprise data with Microsoft powerful tool like Power BI and more.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/destinations/onedrive).

 ## Local development